-The recipe is very versatile.
+The recipe for this lebkuchen chocolate granola is very versatile.
 If you don’t have dark agave nectar, you can use maple or rice syrup.
 Instead of the brown sugar, you can use coconut sugar or whatever you like.
 Instead of hazelnuts use almonds or pecans.
 It really doesn’t matter as long as they are roasted.
 Gluten-free flakes should be fine, too.
 For the spices I used a store bought lebkuchen blend but a gingerbread blend works just as well.
-If you are looking for an authentic lebkuchen blend though and cannot find one, please check out my e-book.
-There is a recipe on page 6.
-(As well as a spekulatius blend.
-That works just as well and will probably make this even better!)
+If you are looking for an authentic lebkuchen blend though and cannot find one, I included my recipe below.

 A little note on the salt: I went for a whole 1/2 teaspoon and I thought this really added to the flavour and made the granola even better.
 But feel free to reduce it to 1/4 teaspoon.